rogerbf/caffeinate/README.md

 # caffeinate

-`caffeinate` is a system utility provided in macOS and prevents the system from sleeping indefinitely, or, on behalf of a utility.
+`caffeinate` is a system utility provided in macOS which prevents the system from sleeping indefinitely or on behalf of a utility.

 ## usage